dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/migrations.md

 Because the current DB schema is represented in code, EF Core doesn't have to interact with the DB to create migrations.
 When you add a migration, EF determines what changed by comparing the data model to the snapshot file.
 EF interacts with the DB only when it has to update the DB.

-The snapshot file has to be kept in sync with the migrations that create it.
+The snapshot file must be in sync with the migrations that created it.
 A migration can't be removed by deleting the file named  *\<timestamp>_\<migrationname>.cs*.
-If that file is deleted, the remaining migrations will be out of sync with the DB snapshot file.
+If that file is deleted, the remaining migrations are out of sync with the DB snapshot file.
 To delete the last migration added, use the [dotnet ef migrations remove](https://docs.microsoft.com/ef/core/miscellaneous/cli/dotnet#dotnet-ef-migrations-remove) command.

 ## Apply the migration to the DB